Gas Flaring Overview

-Billions of cubic meters of natural gas is flared annually at oil production sites around the globe.
-Flaring gas wastes a valuable energy resource that could be used to support economic growth and progress.
-It also contributes to climate change by releasing millions of tons of carbon dioxide and methane into the atmosphere.
+Billions of cubic meters of natural gas are flared or vented at oil production sites around the globe each year.
+Flaring gas contributes to climate change by releasing millions of tons of carbon dioxide and methane into the atmosphere.
 In 2022 alone, this polluting practice released as much carbon dioxide equivalent emissions (CO2e) as 83 million cars.

-During oil production, the associated natural gas is flared (burned) for a variety of reasons.
+During oil production, associated natural gas is flared (burned) for a variety of reasons.
 However, in many cases, economic, regulatory, or technical barriers to the development of gas markets and gas infrastructure prevent it from being used, or when re-injecting the associated gas back into the reservoir is not possible.

-The World Bank Group has a leadership role in gas flaring reduction through the Global Gas Flaring Reduction Partnership (GGFR), a public-private initiative comprising international and national oil companies, national and regional governments, and international institutions committed to ending routine gas flaring at oil production sites.
-GGFR works to increase use of natural gas associated with oil production by helping remove technical and regulatory barriers to flaring and venting, monitoring global flaring levels, conducting research, disseminating best practices, and developing country-specific gas flaring and venting reduction programs, and advocating for Zero Routine Flaring by 2030.
+The World Bank Group has a leadership role in gas flaring reduction through the Global Gas Flaring Reduction Partnership (GGFR), a multi-donor trust fund comprising international and national oil companies, national governments, and international institutions committed to ending routine gas flaring at oil production sites.
+GGFR works to increase the use of natural gas associated with oil production by helping remove technical and regulatory barriers to flaring and venting, monitoring global flaring levels, conducting research, disseminating best practices, developing country-specific gas flaring and venting reduction programs, and advocating for Zero Routine Flaring by 2030.

 Ending poverty and boosting shared prosperity is also an integral part of GGFR’s strategy.
-Natural gas resources help countries move toward a more sustainable energy path.
-It is the fossil fuel with the lowest carbon intensity, at half the footprint of coal at the point of combustion.
+Natural gas is the fossil fuel with the lowest carbon intensity, at half the footprint of coal at the point of combustion.
 It can be the least-cost source of flexible electricity supply for grid-based systems with fluctuating supply and demand.

 Read more about GGFR here.